pachyderm/docs-content/2.4.x/enterprise/auth/authentication/idp-dex.md

 In the case of our integration with Auth0, we will use an oidc connector with the following parameters:

 {{% notice note %}}
-Pachyderm supports the JSON and YAML formats for its connector files.
+{{%productName%}} supports the JSON and YAML formats for its connector files.
 {{% /notice %}}

 See our oidc connector example in JSON and YAML formats below.